-3.5 Multi-Core Support
+3.5 Dual-Core Support

-The bdiGDB system supports concurrent debugging of up to 8 cores/threads.
+The bdiGDB system supports concurrent debugging of the two e500 cores present in a dual-core processor (MPC8572, P2020, ...).
 For every core you can start its own GDB session.
-The default port numbers used to attach the remote targets are 2001 ...
-2008.
-In the Telnet you switch between the cores with the command "select <0..7>".
-In the configuration file, simply begin the line with the appropriate core number.
+The port numbers used to attach the remote targets are 2001 and 2002.

+In the Telnet you switch between the cores with the command "select {0 | 1}".

+In the configuration file, simply begin the init list line with the appropriate core number.
 If there is no #n in front of a line, the BDI assumes core #0.